HR Leadership

 Paradox’s Olivia chatbot assistant does everything a recruiter would – screening, interview scheduling, and responding to candidate queries – a blessing especially for volume recruiting companies.
 It’s a good fit for hourly and frontline roles, where speed and volume matter most.

-While extremely efficient, Olivia is a high-volume recruitment star.
+Keep in mind: While extremely efficient, Olivia is a high-volume recruitment star.
 For complex roles or very specialized recruiting processes, it will probably have to be augmented with more traditional outreach.

 Humu